climate-product-leaders/website/_playbook/anticipate-consequences.markdown

   We cannot create new products without considering their impact on people, the economy, society, and the environment.
 Sustainable design is essential for addressing the climate emergency, maintaining a competitive business edge, and moving toward a regenerative society.
 Consequence scanning is essential during the discovery phase.
 It helps you identify potential gaps, risks, and unintended consequences of your digital product at an early stage.

 do: |
-  - Check out these handy toolkits: [The Tarot Cards of Tech](https://tarotcardsoftech.artefactgroup.com/), [Consequences Scanning](https://www.tech-transformed.com/product-development/) or [Stop Designing for Yesterday](https://www.sdfy.org/) to identify the impact and consequences (intended and unintended) of your feature, product or service on the environment and society.
+  - Check out these handy toolkits: [The Tarot Cards of Tech](https://tarotcardsoftech.artefactgroup.com/) or [Consequences Scanning](https://www.tech-transformed.com/product-development/) to identify the impact and consequences (intended and unintended) of your feature, product or service on the environment and society.

   - Use the [9 planetary boundaries](https://www.stockholmresilience.org/research/planetary-boundaries/the-nine-planetary-boundaries.html) to structure your thinking about environmental consequences.